HL7/phd/input/intro-notes/StructureDefinition-PhdRtsaObservation-intro.md

 |Unit-code|UCUM code|The unit of the samples|
 |Samples|array of integer|The scaled measured samples|

-When mapping the samples directly to FHIR SampledData.data, the FHIR scale factor and origin can be derived from this:
+When mapping the samples directly to FHIR `SampledData.data`, the FHIR scale factor and origin can be derived from this:
- - SampledData.factor = (B-A)/(J-I)
+ - `SampledData.factor` = (B-A)/(J-I)
- - SampledData.origin = (A\*J - B\*I)/ (J-I)
+ - `SampledData.origin` = (A\*J - B\*I)/ (J-I)

 A graphing application could use the Actual-range limits to define the upper and lower ranges of a graph and be assured that the waveform would never go above or below those boundaries.
-These upper and lower boundaries are scaled and placed in the SampledData.lowerLimit and SampledData.upperLimit elements, respectively.
+These upper and lower boundaries are scaled and placed in the `SampledData.lowerLimit` and `SampledData.upperLimit` elements, respectively.